tstatler/doctools/guides/node/quickstart/README.md

 **You're done!
 Now let's run it and publish to the cloud!**

-Change the working directory to the app's directory, run command `$ acs run` to start the server locally.
+Change to the the working directory to the app's directory and use the **acs run** command to start the server locally.:

+    acs run

 Open a web browser and visit http://localhost:8080 to start chatting.
-Open a different browser window and type a random message and hit “send”.
-You will see the message showing up in the first window!
+Open a different browser window and type a random message and click **send**.
+You will see the message show up in the first window!

 Now let's publish the app to Node.ACS cloud!

-First, replace the 'http://localhost:8080' in file `/views/chatroom.ejs` on line 8 with your app's URL that returned by 'acs publish' command previously(e.g. http://xxxx.cloudapp.appcelerator.com).
+First, replace the 'http://localhost:8080' in file `/views/chatroom.ejs` on line 8 with your app's URL as returned by 'acs publish' command (for example, <code>http://<i>&ltApp_ID&gt;</i>.cloudapp.appcelerator.com</code>).
 This will set the chat client connection to the server running in the cloud instead of your local machine.

-Second, since you have already published this app before (step #3), this time you have to use the `\--force` option to overwrite the previous deployment.
+Second, since you have already published this app before (step #3), you have to use the `--force` option to overwrite the previous deployment:

+    acs publish --force

+Once again, the **acs publish** command returns the URL for your application.
-Run the command `$ acs publish --force`, open web browser and visit the app in the cloud with the URL the command returns.
+Open a web browser and enter the application's URL to visit the app in the cloud.

 **That's it!
 You made it!
 Enjoy!**